-Our safeguarding team are well-trained to support and protect children and their families at Ellwood Community Primary School.

-DDSLs: Miss Peart, Mrs Charles, Mrs Marshall, Mrs Woodhouse Safeguarding Governor: Mrs Cornock All staff have safeguarding training and know how to seek support from the safeguarding team at any time should a concern arise.
-Ellwood Community Primary School universal support for all pupils and families.
-All staff are available in a pastoral capacity should parents have a concern about anything at all.
-Staff may not have the answer but will try to find out the answer or sign-post parents/other professionals in the right direction.
-Parents can either talk directly with the staff or contact the office: admin@ellwood.gloucs.sch.uk Office: 01594 833232 Whole school curriculum at Ellwood Community Primary School. • Personal, Social, Health Education [PSHE] The schools have a combined PSHE+ C (Personal Social Health Education + Citizenship), RSE (Relationships Education and Sex Education) and SMSC (Spiritual Moral Social and Cultural) Education.
+Ellwood Community Primary School's Offer of Early Help Safeguarding Team at Ellwood Community Our school has a range of robust safeguarding procedures in place which puts the safety and protection of children at the heart of any decisions.
+Primary School DSL: Mrs Milford Our safeguarding team are well-trained to support and protect children and their families at Ellwood Community Primary School.
+DDSLs: Mrs Charles & Mrs Woodhouse All staff have safeguarding training and know how to seek support from the safeguarding team at any time should a concern arise.
+Safeguarding Governor: Mrs Cornock Ellwood Community Primary School All staff are available in a pastoral capacity should parents have a concern about anything at all.
+Staff may not have the answer but will try to find out the all pupils and families. e answer or sign-post parents/other professionals in the right direction.
+Parents can either talk directly with the staff or contact the office: admin@ellwood.qloucs.sch.uk admin@ellwood aloucs sch.uk uning chroou geous som an L L L L L L L L L L L L L L L L L L L Office: 01594 833232 Whole school curriculum at Ellwood Community Primary School.T• Personal, Social, Health Education [PSHE] [Life Office: 01594 833232 The schools have a combined PSHE [Personal Social Health Education - Life Skills], RSE [Relationships Education and Sex Education] and SMSC [Spiritual Moral Social and Cultural] Education.
 Our comprehensive curriculum covers many aspects of keeping young people safe, healthy, resilient and aware of the world around them so that they can make informed decisions.
 Where pupils have specific issues that need discussing or addressing, we will make their wellbeing curriculum bespoke to them.
-Other specific topics helping pupils stay safe covered within the curriculum include (age-appropriate content): Citizenship [C] Relationships Education and Sex Education [RSE] Spiritual Moral Social and Cultural [SMSC] Relationship and Sex Education [RSE]: RSE fits within the PSHE curriculum.
+Other specific topics helping pupils stay safe covered within the curriculum include [age-appropriate content]: Relationship and Sex Education [RSE]: RSE fits within the PSHE curriculum.
 For more information about our PSHE and RSE information please visit our school website.
 Parents are invited to view materials used to teach RSE before they are shown, and have the right to withdraw their children from elements of the programme if they wish.
 Elements of RSE are also taught through teaching of aspects of R.E and Science.
-The following topics are taught within our PSHE and RSE units: Our school motto encompasses our whole school curriculum: Believe, Achieve, Belong Gender, identity and tolerance: preventing homophobic and transphobic bullying; preventing bullying of pupils from different types of families (e.g., same sex parents); avoiding anti-gay derogatory language; Gender identity - there isn't such thing as a typical girl or a typical boy.
+The following topics are taught within our PSHE [Life Skills] and RSE units: Gender, identity and tolerance: preventing homophobic and transphobic bullying; preventing bullying of pupils from different types of families [e.g., same sex parents]; avoiding anti-gay derogatory language; Gender identity - there isn't such thing as a typical girl or a typical boy.
 Understanding and acceptance of others different than us, including those with different religions.
-U Drugs: Alcohol, Smoking and illegal drugs.
-Keeping Safe: E-safety (including social media); personal safety (out and about).
-Emotional well-being: Where to go for help if you, your friend or family member is struggling with emotional well-being/mental health problems?
-What are the signs someone is struggling?
-What makes you feel good; How to look after you own emotional well-being; Personal strength and self-esteem;

-different types of families;
+As such, when supporting a gender questioning child, schools should take a cautious approach and consider the broad range of their individual needs, in partnership with the child's parents (other than in the exceptionally rare circumstances where involving parents would constitute a significant risk of harm to the child), including any clinical advice that is available and how to address wider vulnerabilities such as the risk of bullying.
+Schools should refer to the Guidance for Schools and Colleges in relation t Relationships: How to make and maintain friendship; family relationships; different types of families;